willibrandon/AccessibleColors/README.md

 Accessibility is not just a nice-to-have; it's an essential part of building inclusive applications.
 Ensuring proper contrast ratios improves readability for everyone, including users with visual impairments. **AccessibleColors** automates these standards:

-- **Single Contrast Calculations**: Instantly determine a compliant foreground color for any given background.
+- **Single Contrast Calculations & Text-Aware Methods**: Instantly determine a compliant foreground color, factoring in text size and weight.
 - **Ramps for Theming**: Dynamically produce multiple related colors that all maintain compliance, streamlining UI state and theme development.

 ## Contributing